6 urban legends about Wright-Patterson Air Force Base

 1. The Roswell Aliens (and their ship) are there.

-Eyewitnesses reported that 3-foot tall, grey-skinned aliens died in the crash.
-According to Loren Coleman, the co-author of "Weird Ohio," they and their space vessel were shipped off to Wright-Patterson Air Force Base's notorious "Hangar 18."
+Eyewitnesses reported that 3-foot-tall, grey-skinned aliens died in the crash.
+According to Loren Coleman, the co-author of “Weird Ohio,” they and their space vessel were shipped off to Wright-Patterson Air Force Base’s notorious “Hangar 18.”

 Senator Barry Goldwater supposedly asked USAF Gen. Curtis LeMay if he could see what was inside.
 LeMay told the Senator that not only could he not get in, but he should never ask again.
+Everyone else has been trying to get in there ever since.

 The truth, as usual, is far less interesting.
 According to Wright State’s newsroom, the first building on campus was basically “off the grid.”